JabRef/user-documentation/en/SQLDatabase.md

 ![Screenshot of Update refused dialog] (./images/update.refused-merge dialog.png)

 The **Update refused** dialog can also take a different form, if the BibEntry you currently work on has been deleted on the shared side.
-You can choose to keep it by clicking **Keep**, or update to the shared side and click **Close**.
+You can choose to keep the file/entry in the database by clicking **Keep** or update to the shared side and click **Close**.

 ![Screenshot of Update refused dialog due to a deleted entry] (./images/update-refuse-deleted entry-dialog.png)

-While working with this feature you might experience a connection loss.
-In this case, the **Connection lost** dialog will show up.
+If you experience a problem with your connection to your shared database, the **Connection lost** dialog will show up.
 You can choose to **Reconnect**, **Work offline** or **Close database**.
-If you choose to work offline, JabRef will convert the shared database to a normal local .bib database.
+If you choose to work offline, JabRef will convert the shared database to a local .bib database.

 ![Screenshot of Connection lost dialog] (./images/connection-lost-dialog.png)